-The ATSB will receive an additional \$50.024 million in appropriation revenue during 2015-16 to continue to assist the Malaysian Government with its investigation into the disappearance of Malaysia Airlines Flight 370 (MH370).
-This additional revenue is not included in the table above, as the table only reflects the ATSB's core business.
-The ATSB will continue to work with primary and secondary stakeholders in relation to decisions made by Governments in relation to the search and/or potential recovery operations of MH370.
+The ATSB will utilise the balance of resources provided by the Tripartite Governments (Australia, Malaysia and People's Republic of China) during 2016-17 to continue to assist the Malaysian Government with its investigation into the disappearance of Malaysia Airlines Flight 370 (MH370).
+Available resources in 2016-17 consist of a carry forward from 2015-16 of around \$1.5 million.
+The ATSB will continue to work with primary and secondary stakeholders in relation to decisions made by governments in relation to the search and/or potential recovery operations of MH370.